• Home

 One of the key highlights of the festival is the dramatic raising of the giant prayer flagpole at Tarboche, near Darchen.
 This symbolic act is believed to bring blessings and good fortune for all beings.
 The entire region becomes alive with chants, colorful prayer flags, and a deep sense of spiritual devotion, making it an unforgettable experience for both pilgrims and visitors.

 Alpine Adventure Club offers guaranteed fixed departures for the Saga Dawa Festival Tour.
-In 2025, the festival will take place on June 11th, and in 2026, it will be celebrated on May 31st.
+In 2026, it will be celebrated on May 31st.
 Join Alpine Adventure Club for this once-in-a-lifetime cultural and spiritual journey to Mount Kailash, and witness one of Tibet’s most profound and meaningful traditions.

 Highlights of the Kailash Saga Dawa Festival Tour